hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 The Hilleberg Soulo is self-standing and can also be pitched on steep terrain.
 Many backpackers also use this tent also as a 3-season tent.

-If you are looking for a better air ventilation in your tent then you could have a look at the Hilleberg Inner Mesh Tents which can replace the standard inner tents.
+If you are looking for a better air ventilation in your tent, then you could have a look at the Hilleberg Inner Mesh Tents which can replace the standard inner tents.

 The Unna offers more space than the Soulo and would be my first choice.